shubhamnevgi/devops-learning-journey/README.md

 5. **Open a Pull Request**.

 Whether it's fixing a typo, adding examples, or writing new notes — every bit helps!

+---

+## 📚 References

+This repository is inspired by and references content from the [DevOps Zero to Hero](https://youtube.com/playlist?list=PLdpzxOOAlwvIKMhk8WhzN1pYoJ1YU8Csa&si=tFhRcYFemULCBtuy) playlist by **Abhishek Veeramalla** on YouTube.
+Huge thanks to him for making DevOps accessible to beginners!